Tribe of Benjamin: Territory

 According to the Hebrew Bible, following the completion of the conquest of Canaan by the Israelites, Joshua allocated the land among the twelve tribes.
 Kenneth Kitchen dates this conquest to just after 1200 BCE.
-However the consensus of modern scholars, the conquest as described in the book of Joshua did not occur.
+However the consensus of modern scholars is that the conquest as described in the book of Joshua did not occur.

 The Bible recounts that Joshua assigned to Benjamin the territory between that of the Tribe of Ephraim to the north and Judah to the south, with the Jordan River as the eastern border, and included many historically important cities, such as Bethel and Gibeah, and encroached on the northern hills of Jerusalem.

 As to the Benjamites, their lot fell so, that its length reached from the river Jordan to the sea; but in breadth it was bounded by Jerusalem and Bethel; and this lot was the narrowest of all, by reason of the goodness of the land; for it included Jericho and the city of Jerusalem.

 According to rabbinical sources, only those towns and villages on the northernmost and southernmost territorial boundary lines, or purlieu, are named in the land allocation.
 In actuality, all unnamed towns and villages in between these boundaries would still belong to the tribe of Benjamin.
 The Babylonian Talmud names three of these cities, all of which were formerly enclosed by a wall, and belonged to the tribe of Benjamin: Lod, Ono (Kafr 'Ana), and Gei Ha-ḥarashim.
 Marking what is now one of the southernmost butts and bounds of Benjamin's territory is "the spring of the waters of Nephtoah" (Joshua 18:15), a place identified as Kefar Lifta (كفر لفتا), and situated on the left-hand side of the road as one enters Jerusalem.
 It is now an abandoned Arab village.
 The word Lifta is merely a corruption of the Hebrew name Nephtoah, where a natural spring still abounds.